Discover Indian Art And Culture For Kids

 When planning your annual vacation with your kids, be sure to factor in a heritage Indian site in your travel plans.
 Visiting these places can pique the curiosity of your children and help them understand the importance of Indian art.

 Moreover, whenever they visit a new place with you, they get the chance to interact with the local people of the place, witnessing their traditions firsthand, which can be a very enriching experience.
-And if you land up there during the festive season, you might even find Indian festivals for your kids that they can learn about and understand, thereby appreciating the importance of Indian festivals for children.
+And if you end up there during the festive season, you might even find Indian festivals for your kids that they can learn about and understand, thereby appreciating the importance of Indian festivals for children.

-Schools in general make it a point to host culture programs that celebrate the rich diversity of our country.
+Schools in general make it a point to host cultural programs that celebrate the rich diversity of our country.
 Even residential societies host annual cultural functions around important events such as festivals, Independence Day or Republic Day.

 Encouraging your kids to participate in these programs can help them feel more connected to their roots.
 It can also make them familiar with Indian dance forms and folk music, thus opening new avenues of Indian culture for kids.

 Kids are busy-bees!
 They’re always ready to move on to the next fun activity and pursue it with full energy.
-Adding elements of the local culture in their games can be a great way to teach them about the importance of Indian arts.
+Adding elements of the local culture to their games can be a great way to teach them about the importance of Indian arts.

 For example, you could get Indian art puzzles or teach them Indian games such as hopscotch and more to get them interested without it seeming like a task or a burden.
 This is certainly a better way than teaching them via lessons.